 If you are just joining us, we are beginning a series that I introduced last week about naturopathic healing in substance abuse recovery.
 I am glad you have decided to join in the discussion again.
+(To read the introduction to this series, click here!)

 As we return to this conversation allow me to introduce the context: opening the door to naturopathic healing.
 This blog series is working to understand what a Naturopathic perspective on healing is, and how it helps the client to maintain health and even thrive during early substance abuse recovery.